-Swimming Proficiency (This requirement can be met through PHED0140, PHED0360, PHED0480, PHED0610, or PHED2240 or completion of a prescribed sequence of swimming skills under the observation of a trained instructor.) \For non-teaching Physical Education majors only.
-Teacher Certification in Physical Education - 1.
-FOR PHYSICAL EDUCATION MAJORS WHO WANT A SECONDARY ENDORSEMENT (5-12): Students majoring in Physical Education who desire Iowa Teacher Certification with a Physical Education secondary endorsement must complete the major requirements and the Secondary Education Program (with PHED3310 Teaching of Health and Physical Education and PHED3320 Directed Teaching Methods of Physical Education as the appropriate methods courses). - 2.
-FOR PHYSICAL EDUCATION MAJORS WHO WANT A COMBINATION ENDORSEMENT (K-8 AND 5-12): Students majoring in Physical Education who desire Iowa Teacher Certification with an elementary and secondary Physical Education endorsement must complete the major requirements and the Combination Program, PHED0330 New Games, PHED2340, and PHED3380, (with PHED3310 Teaching of Health and Physical Education and PHED3320 Directed Teaching Methods of Physical Education as the appropriate methods courses). - 3.
-FOR PHYSICAL EDUCATION MAJORS WHO WANT AN ELEMENTARY ENDORSEMENT (K-8): Students majoring in Physical Education and Health who desire lowa Teacher Certification with an elementary Physical Education endorsement must complete the Secondary Program (5-12 grade-level requirements), substituting PHED2280, PHED2340, and EDUC4400, for PHED3310, PHED3320 and EDUC4420. - 4.
-FOR NON-PHYSICAL EDUCATION MAJORS WHO WANT A SECONDARY PHYSICAL EDUCATION ENDORSEMENT (5-12): Non-Physical Education majors desiring a Physical Education secondary endorsement (5-12) in Iowa must complete the Secondary Education Program (with PHED3310 Teaching of Health and Physical Education and PHED3320 Directed Teaching Methods of Physical Education as the appropriate methods courses), a major in a secondary teaching field, and the following courses: BIOL2300 Anatomy and Physiology I 3 s.h.
+Swimming Proficiency (This requirement can be met through PHED0140, PHED0360, PHED0480, PHED0610, or PHED2240 or completion of a prescribed sequence of swimming skills under the observation of a trained instructor.)
+Teacher Certification in Physical Education - FOR PHYSICAL EDUCATION MAJORS WHO WANT A SECONDARY ENDORSEMENT (5-12): Students majoring in Physical Education who desire lowa Teacher Certification with a Physical Education secondary endorsement must complete the major requirements and the Secondary Education Program (with PHED3310 Teaching of Health and Physical Education and PHED3320 Directed Teaching Methods of Physical Education as the appropriate methods courses). - FOR PHYSICAL EDUCATION MAJORS WHO WANT A COMBINATION ENDORSEMENT (K-8 AND 5-12): Students majoring in Physical Education who desire Iowa Teacher Certification with an elementary and secondary Physical Education endorsement must complete the major requirements and the Combination Program, PHED0330 New Games, PHED2280, PHED2340, and PHED3380, (with PHED3310 Teaching of Health and Physical Education and PHED3320 Directed Teaching Methods of Physical Education as the appropriate methods courses). - FOR PHYSICAL EDUCATION MAJORS WHO WANT AN ELEMENTARY ENDORSEMENT (K-8): Students majoring in Physical Education and Health who desire Iowa Teacher Certification with an elementary Physical Education endorsement must complete the Secondary Program (5-12 grade-level requirements), substituting PHED2380, PHED2340, and EDUC4400, for PHED3310, PHED3320 and EDUC4420. - 4.
+FOR NON-PHYSICAL EDUCATION MAJORS WHO WANT A SECONDARY PHYSICAL EDUCATION ENDORSEMENT (5-12): Non-Physical Education majors desiring a Physical Education secondary endorsement (5-12) in lowa must complete the Secondary Education Program (with PHED3310 Teaching of Health and Physical Education and PHED3320 Directed Teaching Methods of Physical Education as the appropriate methods courses), a major in a secondary teaching field, and the following courses: ATHT3100 Care and Prevention of Athletic Injuries 2 s.h.
+BIOL2300 Anatomy and Physiology I 3 s.h.
 BIOL2310 Anatomy and Physiology II 3 s.h.
-HLTH2100 First Aid or HLTH2110 First Aid for Professional Rescuer 1 s.h.
+HLTH2100 First Aid or HLTH2110 First Aid for Professional Rescuer 1 s.h. ^{}For non-teaching Physical Education majors only.
 PHED1200 Motor Learning 2 s.h.

 PHED2150 Teaching Team Sports 1 s.h.

 PHED2160 Teaching Racquet Sports 1 s.h.
 PHED2170 Teaching Adventure Sports 1 s.h.
 PHED2180 Teaching Body Mechanics 1 s.h.

-PHED3100 Care and Prevention of Athletic Injuries 2 s.h.

 PHED3280 The Foundations of Physical Education 3 s.h.
 PHED3340 Anatomical and Mechanical Kinesiology 3 s.h.
 PHED3370 Adaptive Physical Education 3 s.h.

-5. FOR PHYSICAL EDUCATION OR NON-PHYSICAL EDUCATION MAJORS WHO WANT A COACHING

-ENDORSEMENT (K-12): Students who will be eligible for an Iowa Teacher's certificate with a teaching endorsement may earn an Iowa coaching endorsement by completing the following courses:
+5. FOR PHYSICAL EDUCATION OR NON-PHYSICAL EDUCATION MAJORS WHO WANT A COACHING ENDORSEMENT (K-12): Students who will be eligible for an Iowa Teacher's certificate with a teaching endorsement may earn an Iowa coaching endorsement by completing the following courses: ATHT3100 Care and Prevention of Athletic Injuries 2 s.h.
 BIOL2300 Anatomy and Physiology I 3 s.h.

-BIOL2310 Anatomy and Physiology II 3 s.h.

-HLTH2100 First Aid or

-HLTH2110 First Aid for Professional Rescuer 1 s.h.
+HLTH2100 First Aid or HLTH2110 First Aid for Professional Rescuer 1 s.h.

-PHED1200 Motor Learning 2 s.h.

-PHED3100 Care and Prevention of Athletic Injuries 2 s.h.
-PHED3340 Anatomical and Mechanical Kinesiology 3 s.h.
 PHED3360 Theory and Practice of Coaching 3 s.h.
-PHED4360 Physiology of Exercise 3 s.h.
+PSYC2250 Developmental Psychology 3 s.h.
+Students who are not eligible for an lowa Teacher's certificate may complete the requirements for an lowa coaching authorization by completing the following courses: ATHT3100 Care and Prevention of Athletic Injuries 2 s.h.
+BIOL2300 Anatomy and Physiology I 3 s.h.
+HLTH2100 First Aid or HLTH2110 First Aid for the Professional Rescuer 1 s.h.
+PHED3360 Theory and Practice of Coaching 3 s.h.
 PSYC2250 Developmental Psychology 3 s.h.
 B.A.
 Degree - Wellness Program Management Major In addition to the general education requirements, majors in Wellness Program Management must complete the following requirements: From Business: